potassco/clorm/README.rst

     ctrl.ground([("base",[])])

 Next we run the solver to generate solutions.
-The solver is run with a callback function that is called each time a solution is found.
-Note: the solution of an ASP program is typically called an *answer set* or simply a *model*.
+The solver is run with a callback function that is called each time a solution (technically an *answer set* or simply a *model*) is found.

 .. code-block:: python